Reyvenus/Server-WhatApp-Api/README.md

 **In the package there is an unused dependency -->ngrok, it is optional, but it is used to put your local server online, see the documentation -->https://ngrok.com/**

-***note: avoid using the ngrok sfk, because it doesn't have code lines to take the server off line.
+***note: avoid using the ngrok sdk, because it doesn't have code lines to take the server off line.
 I recommend using chocolatey.com installation, read ngrok documentation.***